ansommer/startup/notes.md

 ## React Part 2: Reactivity

 Honestly this was a awkward middle step.
 I wanted to get it to where everything was 100% working and I started trying to implement an API before I realized that wasn't part of thus deliverable and I still don't have all the tools/knowledge for that...
 So I hope that I did this deliverable correctly....
+I basically just tried to get everything working up to the point of where I would need a backend.
+For example, you can like a post but there's not a way for the post to keep the likes across different users.

 ## Notes for the midterm